 My aim in this essay is not to discuss the propriety of the standards of that community; that is between them, their spiritual leaders, and the Almighty.

 Why am I so convinced that this was a proper Geirus?
 What about the questions raised above?
 Is it not well known that the Bais Din Harabbani HaGadol (BHG -The supreme Israeli Rabbinical Court) recently questioned Rabbi Lookstein’s conversions?
-My conviction is based on one important reason: The Conversion was done by the Manhattan chapter of the Beth Din of America under the GPS (Geirus Policies and Standards) system.
+My conviction is based on one important reason: The conversion was done by the Manhattan Beth Din for Conversions under the GPS (Geirus Policies and Standards) system.
 Permit me to explain.

 And that is good enough for me, as it should be for everyone in the Jewish community.